1799 – Commercial Buildings, Dame Street, Dublin

 One of the original plots of Dame Street from when it was widened by the Wide Streets Commissioners, No. 38 also retains its original ground floor facade.

 A fine large commercial premises on Dame Street with decorative plasterwork.
-It is in effect two buildings, with two separate doorways off-centre at ground level.
+It is in effect two buildings united by stucco, with two separate doorways off-centre at ground level.

-“Lucky Coady’s” gets its name from its past as a small shop that sold Irish Sweepstakes tickets,
+For many years, known as “Lucky Coady’s” due to its past as a small shop that sold Irish Sweepstakes tickets –